Generic Name: darbepoetin alfa (DAR be POE e tin AL fa)

 Darbepoetin alfa is given every 1 to 4 weeks, depending on the condition you are treating.
-Follow your doctor's dosing instructions very carefully.
+You may also need to take blood pressure medication.
+Follow your doctor's instructions very carefully.

 You may need frequent medical tests to be sure this medicine is not causing harmful effects.
 Your injections may be delayed based on the results of these tests.

 Store in the refrigerator and protect from light.
-Do not freeze darbepoetin alfa, and throw away the medication if it has become frozen.
+Do not freeze darbepoetin alfa, and throw away the medicine if it has become frozen.